hrdylan/20-20-Website/README.md

   This repository contains the source files for my bands webpage.
 The idea behind the site is to  provide a place where the group can consolidate its internet presence currently spread between Facebook, Instagram, and Youtube.
 The site will host video, image, and informational content.
 It is currently under local development and not yet hosted online.
+I also saw this project as a way to start learning JS, HTML, and CSS.

 # Downloading and Viewing the Project:
   Clone the repository or download its contents into the same directory.
 Open 2020.html with Chrome or Safari